-The connection to a Windows server can be done:
+The connection to a Windows server can be done either via:

-- either through the Microsoft's RDP protocol (Remote Desktop Protocol) - or through the Citrix's ICA protocol (Independent Computing Architecture)
+- Microsoft's RDP protocol (Remote Desktop Protocol) - Citrix's ICA protocol (Independent Computing Architecture)

 These two protocols enable a remote graphical display on the AX3000.
 The image is constructed, maintained and updated within the Windows server (NT4 TSE, 2000 Server and 2003 Server).